The Fibonacci--Redheffer matrix and its properties: Introduction

-The spectral structure of the Redheffer matrix $R_n$ have attracted the interest of researchers, since thanks to relation (\ref{1}), $ M(n) = \prod\limits_{j=1}^{n} \lambda_{j} , $ where $\lambda_1 , \lambda_2 , \ldots , \lambda_n$ are the $n$ (not necessarily distinct) eigenvalues of $R_n$.
-We refer the interested reader to \cite{BFP}, \cite{BJ}, \cite{J}, \cite{RB}, \cite{v1}, and \cite{v2} for well known results on the Redheffer matrix.
-In subsection 2.1, we will present a short overview of these results.
-From here and in what follows (without any loss of generality), we adopt the following definition for the Fibonacci numbers $F_1 , F_2 , F_3 , \ldots\,$:
+The spectral structure of the Redheffer matrix $R_n$ has attracted the interest of researchers, since thanks to relation (\ref{1}), $M(n) = \prod\limits_{j=1}^{n} \lambda_{j}$, where $\lambda_1 , \lambda_2 , \ldots , \lambda_n$ are the $n$ (not necessarily distinct) eigenvalues of $R_n$.
+We refer the interested reader to \cite{BFP}, \cite{BJ}, \cite{CS}, \cite{J}, \cite{RB}, \cite{v1}, and \cite{v2} for well known results on the Redheffer matrix; at the beginning of Section 3, we will present a short overview of some of these results.
+To highlight how structured growth influences spectral behavior, we introduce a matrix with the same zero pattern as $R_n$, where the $1$'s in each $i$-th row (except those in the first column below the $(1,1)$-th entry) are replaced by the $i$-th element of the Fibonacci sequence.
+By choosing the Fibonacci sequence, which is a positive, rapidly increasing sequence, we aim to emphasize and better understand the resulting spectral differences from the Redheffer matrix. >From here and in what follows, we adopt the following definition for the Fibonacci numbers $F_1 , F_2 , F_3 , \ldots\,$:

 \begin{definition} \em We define the \textit{Fibonacci--Redheffer matrix} $F_R(n) = \left [ F_R(i,j) \right ]$ such that, for $i=1,2,\ldots,n$ and $j=1,2,\ldots,n$,

 \end{definition}

 For example,